databricks/terraform-provider-databricks/docs/resources/notebook.md

 }
 ```

 You can also manage [Databricks Archives](https://docs.databricks.com/notebooks/notebooks-manage.html#databricks-archive) to import the whole folders of notebooks statically.
-Whenever you update `.dbc` file, terraform-managed notebook folder is removed and replaced with contents of the new `.dbc` file.
+Whenever you update the `.dbc` file, the Terraform-managed notebook folder is removed and replaced with contents of the new `.dbc` file.
 You are strongly advised to use `.dbc` format only with `source` attribute of the resource:

 ```hcl
 resource "databricks_notebook" "lesson" {